bitrise-io/workflow-recipes/recipes/android-parallel-ui-tests-on-multiple-devices.md

-# Run UI tests in parallel on multiple devices or shards
+# (Android) Run UI tests in parallel on multiple devices or shards

 ## Description